ShaunMathew000/Tomato-Leaf-Disease-Classification-and-Severity-Prediction/README.md

 # PDISA: Plant Disease Identification and Severity Assessment

-🌿 **Project Overview**
+## 🌿 **Project Overview**
 PDISA (Plant Disease Identification and Severity Assessment) is a deep learning-based solution for early detection and classification of plant diseases, with a focus on tomato leaf diseases.
-The model combines transfer learning, image segmentation, and predictive analytics to support agricultural sustainability and food security (aligned with Sustainable Development Goal 2: Zero Hunger).
+The model combines transfer learning, image segmentation, and predictive analytics to support agricultural sustainability and food security.

 ---